All Episodes

 Well, late last week, Thursday last week, I think.

-Uh and uh why don't one of the American people stand up and demand fairness from the rest of the world and the way we get treated.
+I got a call from somebody who wanted to talk to me about fairness and why don't the American people stand up and demand fairness from the rest of the world and the way we get treated.

 And this is what I said to that caller.

-You start demanding fairness out there, understand this.
+You start demanding fairness out there.

 It's not to be extended to Americans, and particularly in this climate, conservative or Republican Americans, because we're by virtue of our power and our majority status, we are guilty.

-And therefore any act against us is permitted.
+And therefore, any act against us is permitted.

 But any act of retaliation by us is excessive, unnecessary.